 About the School of Cultures, Languages and Linguistics

-Our school is the centre for studying European and Asian languages and cultures, language teaching, linguistics and translation at the University of Auckland.
+Our School is the centre for studying European and Asian languages and cultures, communication, global studies, language teaching and linguistics at Waipapa Taumata Rau | The University of Auckland.

-Our school is an international community attracting students from all over the world, especially to our vibrant postgraduate programmes, including our flagship MTESOL degree.
+Our School is an international community attracting students from all over the world, especially to our vibrant postgraduate programmes, including our flagship MTESOL degree.

-*QS World University Rankings by Subject 2021.
+*QS World University Rankings by Subject 2022.